rse-ops/landscape/_includes/paper/comparison.md

 high performance computing is the primary means of compute.
-While some companies might also use high performance computing, typically we likely find that larger companies maintain their own internal container orchestration system (e.g., Google uses Borg [@borg], and smaller companies pay to use cloud services that offer a similar set of tooling.
+While some companies might also use high performance computing, typically we likely find that larger companies maintain their own internal container orchestration system (e.g., Google uses Borg {% cite borg %}, and smaller companies pay to use cloud services that offer a similar set of tooling.
-Likely this decision results from some cost-benefit analysis [@Prabhakaran2018-sn] that determines that one is more cost effective than the other.
-Whether we look at Google Cloud [@google-devops], Microsoft Azure [@microsoft-devops] or Amazon Web Services [@aws], all of these cloud environments have a primary focus on distributed, scaled, and \"server-less\" technologies.
+Likely this decision results from some cost-benefit analysis
+{% cite Prabhakaran2018-sn %} that determines that one is more cost effective than the other.
+Whether we look at Google Cloud {% cite google-devops %}, Microsoft Azure {% cite microsoft-devops %} or Amazon Web Services {% cite aws %}, all of these cloud environments have a primary focus on distributed, scaled, and \"server-less\" technologies.
 We might call this [cloud computing](https://en.wikipedia.org/wiki/Cloud_native_computing).